IbrahimIF/IbrahimIF.github.io/README.md

 -----
 ## Features:

-This project includes several exciting features for you to explore:
+This project includes several features to explore:

-- **3D graphics**: Stunning 3D graphics taken from the ThreeJS library.
+- **Interactive 3D Elements**: The site features 3D interactive elements including a 3D globe and individual tech balls.
+Also includes an alternative hidden animated background.
+- **Bento Grid:**: The "Overview" section uses a bento grid layout for presenting visual information about me.
+- **Navigation & Content:
+   - **Responsive Navigation**: An animated navbar with icons  that adapts to differen screen sizes.
+   - **Social Links**: Dedicated sections for various social media accounts.
+   - **CV Download**: A functional button to download my CV.
+   - **Carousel Displays**: Variety of carousels, a Linkedin post carousel and for attended events.
+- **Timeline Display**: Presented using a vertical timeline component, with a toggle to switch between work and education.
+- **Projects**: Projects are showcased using a card design, featuring banners, descriptions, technology tags, and links to GitHub repositories and live demos.
+- **Contact Form**: A functional contact form is included, with profanity detection for messages.
-- **Hidden Secrets**: Discover hidden elements and secrets within the project for added fun and challenge.
+- **Hidden Secrets**: Discover over 20 hidden elements and secrets within the project for added fun and challenge.
-- **Links**: Links to other pages, my accounts (such as GitHub) and so on.
-- **About me**:  Showcase of who I am and what my preferences.
-- **Projects I have done**: Showcasing what my Achievements have been and projects I have completed, what programming languages I know etc.